kieranbd/superrugby-predictor/README.md

 ## Git
 ![git logo](http://shijuvarghese.com/wp-content/uploads/2018/03/git-logo.png)

-Since we are pretty new to Git, here are some guidelines:
+Since we are pretty new to Git, we will be creating our own guidelines as we go.

-Avoid pushing directly to Master branch.
+> Avoid pushing directly to Master branch.
 Instead, checkout a new branch and work there.

 **Switching branches**
 To create a new branch locally: